The execution system for heir relationships.

 That's not a number you reach by accident.
 It's the gap between the relationships you have and the ones you could.

-ArcGenesis is opening to a small founding cohort first.
-Direct input on the product as it's built.
+ArcGenesis is opening to a small first round of advisors who'll work directly with the founder on setup.
 Locked-in pricing when we launch.

 You get a Monday briefing surfacing the heirs who need attention this week, with context and a suggested next move.
 You log touchpoints in a tap.
 The system tracks the rest.